Setup SSO with Trusted Devices

 The Account recovery administration policy's Require new members to be enrolled automatically option.

 If you do not activate these policies beforehand, they will be automatically activated when you activate the Trusted devices member decryption option.
 However, if any accounts do not have account recovery enabled, they will need to self-enroll before they can use admin approval for trusted devices.
+Users who enable account recoverymust log in at least once post-account recovery to fully complete the account recovery workflow.

 Next, select the Trusted devices option in the Member decryption options section.